 We inform those who provide personal information about their opportunity to review or delete that information.

 Individuals who provide CalPERS with personal information have the right to access and review their personal information and contest its accuracy or completeness.
 Individuals may request corrections to any inaccuracies in their records.
 Individuals also have the right to have any electronically collected personal information deleted by contacting the CalPERS Information Security and Privacy Officer.

 We use information security safeguards.

-CalPERS uses information security safeguards to protect the personal information we collect and maintain against loss, unauthorized access, and illegal use or disclosure.
+CalPERS uses information security safeguards to protect the personal information we collect and maintain against loss, unauthorized access, and illegal use, modification, or disclosure.
 Security measures are integrated into the design, implementation, and day-to-day operations of the entire CalPERS business environment.
 CalPERS protects the integrity of all communications and computing infrastructure by implementing password authentication, monitoring, auditing, and encryption of browser communications.
 Staff are trained on procedures for the management of personal information, including limitations on the release of information.
 Access to personal information is limited to staff whose work requires such access.
 Confidential information is destroyed according to the CalPERS records retention schedule and periodic reviews are done to ensure that proper information management policies and procedures are understood and followed.

 CalPERS encourages all individuals to use appropriate safeguards to secure their personal computers and the information on those computers as well.

 When completing a transaction in myCalPERS, you may be asked to answer a set of security questions unique to you.
 This is known as knowledge-based authentication, or KBA, and it's one of the measures we use to keep your account secure.

 We've partnered with LexisNexis Risk Solutions to provide KBA services.
 Security questions are developed using intelligent algorithms and billions of consumer records.